CAN bus wiring test

 - The nodes must be disconnected from the bus (the input capacities could lead to errors).

-- The terminations must be removed (they are measured later).
+- You must remove the terminations (they are measured later).

 - Attach the tester at the beginning of the system.